pish-pish/SuperBMD/README.md

 texture name it originally had.

 * Additional textures can be loaded by adding their names in the ``Textures`` section of a material.
-The program will search for these textures in the folder of the input file by appending an extension to the name in this order: ``.png``, ``.jpg``, ``.tga``, ``.bmp``.
+The program will search for these textures in the folder of the material file by appending an extension to the name in this order: ``.png``, ``.jpg``, ``.tga``, ``.bmp``.
 (Example: If there are two textures ``Texture.png`` and ``Texture.bmp``, the PNG texture will be loaded rather than the BMP texture)